 Despite the fact that we were constantly afraid of getting killed or pounced on by a leopard or a fierce monkey or a rabbit sized lizard (I don’t know what they call them there), we had our share of enjoyment and fun, and it was a trip that we all would want to cherish.

-If Abhimanyu’s experience motivates you, you can check the latest Civil internships.
+If Abhimanyu’s experience motivates you, you can check out these latest civil internships and be a part of a fun journey yourself.